TroyWitthoeft/AzureDbUp/readme.md

 More support for other databases is planned.
 ## Contributing

-This is a small project and we encourage support?
+This is a small project and we encourage support!
 Have a feedback, please share it?
 Have a feature idea?
 Found a bug?
 Pull requests are welcome and encouraged!

 ## Project Dependencies